Feeling nervous before my first time

-When I arrived I didn’t know what to expect.
-I felt trepidation.
-I felt excitement.
+When I arrived I didn’t know what to expect from my first time floating.
+I felt trepidation, but also excitement.

 The guy behind the counter spoke in a soft calm voice, and I felt my whirling mind spin down to engage with this placid individual.
 Wow, even just talking with the staff is a relaxing experience!
 This bodes well.